Offlinedevice/Offlinedevice/README.md

 - [x] Store Bolt cards data for accessing load links (lighning Bitcoin), programming and resetting cards
 - [x] Read and program Bolt cards with a connected Smart card reader
 - [x] Customize your user settings with theme and colors
 - [x] Include support for Real Time Clock (battery powered hardware clock)
+- [x] Option for strong password generation (also with user entropy) (NEW from version 0.4.2)

 ## Using the Offine device